ejhusom/IN5270/docs/notes.md

 - Finite element basis functions: phi_i(x), where the index corresponds to the global node number.
 - We distinguish between internal nodes (in an element) and shared nodes.

+## Time-dependent solving

+- Start with approximating time-derivative with finite different method (Forward Euler, Backwatd Euler, Crank-Nicolson).
+- Express space derivative as stationary variational form.
+- Find expression for residual.
+- Integration by parts when we have second order derivative on space.